 - Completion of an Asbury Seminary-approved financial planning seminar or workshop during the first term of study in order to re-qualify for subsequent terms of scholarship funding

 - Commitment to enter into active ministry following graduation or completion of other academic work

 Dr. J. Ellsworth Kalas Pastoral Scholarships

 The Dr. J. Ellsworth Kalas Pastoral Scholarship is a $12,000 annual award.
-Applicants are required to submit the Free Application for Federal Student Aid (FAFSA), the Financial Aid Data Sheet, and complete the Kalas Scholarship Application, which includes a 500-word essay on how your intended vocational goal and this scholarship will better enable you to accomplish the desires God has set forth upon your heart and life.
+Applicants are required to submit the Free Application for Federal Student Aid (FAFSA), the Asbury Financial Aid Application, and complete the Kalas Scholarship Application, which includes a 500-word essay on how your intended vocational goal and this scholarship will better enable you to accomplish the desires God has set forth upon your heart and life.

 - Seek theological training leading to a degree

 - Plan to serve in full-time pastoral ministry in the local church, prepare for church planting, or prepare to serve as a missionary.